 Stop by Rhodes during your next yacht charter in Greece, and experience the magic and enchantment of one of Greece’s most historic, and beautiful, islands.

-Things to Do and See on Rhodes
+Rhodes Yacht Charters – Things to Do & See

 Old Town: Rhodes’ Old Town is the meeting point of some of the world’s most diverse cultures, all encapsulated within Medieval walls housing more than 2,400 years of history.
 As one of Europe’s most impressive Medieval towns, both in size and authenticity, Old Town is filled with fortress-like buildings, ancient walls, antique gates, pebbled alleyways, cobblestone squares and historic, but idyllic fountains.
 Taking visitors a step back in time everywhere they turn, Old Town is home to The Palace of the Grand Master; once a Byzantine fortress and the 14th-century residence of the Grand Master of the Knights of the Order, and today, a museum.

 Street of the Knights: Located in the heart of Old Town, this cobblestone corridor is one of Europe’s few remaining authentic Medieval streets.
 Lined with historical Medieval inns, which once housed soldiers in the Order of the Knights, the street ends at the island’s lively Museum Square.
 This popular locale is surrounded by the Archaeological Museum – situated inside the Hospital of the Knights – as well as the Church of Our Lady of the Castle and the Byzantine Museum; which, at various points in Rhodes’ history, was both the Orthodox Cathedral of Rhodes and the Catholic Cathedral.